Actions

 Shane’s phone, forgotten on the counter, chose that moment to buzz.

-HAYDEN (8 new messages)
+Hayden (8 new messages)

 The first was a screenshot.
-A tweet, already swimming in thousands of likes.

 Ilya Rozanov talks about Shane Hollander like he’s a newly discovered Renaissance painting made of sunshine and moral integrity.